Aero knitting needles are a discontinued brand that was very popular in the 1960s, 1970s & 1980s.

 Cons

-Aero knitting needles were made in England by the Bernat Aero company.
+Aero needles were made in England by the Bernat Aero company.

-Mostly aero knitting needles are made of smooth, aircraft-quality anodized aluminum.
-However, some of the larger sizes are made with plastic.
+Most aero needles are smooth, aircraft-quality anodized aluminum.
+However, the larger sizes are plastic.
+They didn’t make them using bamboo.

 I found what may be an Aero knitting needle point protector, but I am not sure.
 It is a circle on a short stump with a slot in it.
 It is made of some rubber type substance and on one side says AERO and the other made in England.
 Could it be a point protector?